teodimache/etlbox/ETLBoxDocu/articles/overview_logging.md

 To end or abort a process, you can use the `EndLoadProcessTask` or `AbortLoadProcessTask`.
 To set the TransferCompletedDate in this table, use the `TransferCompletedForLoadProcessTask`

-This is an example for logging into the load process table
+This is an example for logging into the load process table.

 ```C#
 StartLoadProcessTask.Start("Process 1 started");